-This post covers the admissions interview for our Beginner Coding Bootcamp.
+This post covers the admissions interview for our Beginner Coding Bootcamps.
 Our Intermediate Coding Bootcamp has a separate admissions process and does not require an interview because it has other built-in interaction points.

 There are more than 600 million blogs on the internet.
 The fact that you found your way here, reading this post at this moment, means you’re serious about making a big career change.
 You’re ready to start deeply considering your options for becoming a software engineer.

-Our Beginner Coding Bootcamp admissions process was carefully designed with the coding beginner in mind.
-Each step of our process helps us determine if your interests, skills, and passions align with what we offer and if we’re a good fit for your investment of time, money, and energy.
+Our Beginner Coding Bootcamp admissions processes (full-time and part-time) were carefully designed with the coding beginner in mind.
+Each step helps us determine if your interests, skills, and passions align with what we offer, and if we’re a good fit for your investment of time, money, and energy.

-After you pass the non-technical admissions assessments and submit your application, the next (and final) step in the application process is a 10-20-minute live online admissions interview.
-We want to meet with you in real time for a few reasons:
+After you pass the non-technical admissions assessments and submit your application, the next step in the process is a 10-20-minute admissions interview.
+There are a couple of reasons we have an admissions interview for our beginner programs: